sroet/dask-traj/README.md

 [![Build Status](https://travis-ci.org/sroet/dask-traj.svg?branch=master)](https://travis-ci.org/sroet/dask-traj)
 # dask-traj
-This will be a parallel implementation of mdtraj, using dask
+This is a parallel implementation of parts of mdtraj, using dask